netsys-lab/scion-rains/README.md

 ### Milestones
 - [ ] A complete RAINS codebase that implements above-mentioned new features
 - [ ] Design, test, and preliminary evaluation reports of RAINS running in SCIONLab
+    - [ ] Operate a test RAINS server in SCIONLab